nikitarevenco/better-cli/README.md

 # better-cli
-Curated list of replacements for terminal tools
+Curated list of replacements for terminal tools you already use

 |  Original  |  Replacement                                                 |
 |------------|--------------------------------------------------------------|